-Why choose Dental Solutions for your next scale and polish?
+Why choose Dental Solutions for your next scale and polish in Warrington?

-We understand how important your smile is to you, which is why you get more than just a standard scale and polish when you come to us.
-Our dental hygienists are very experienced and knowledgeable, and will also check your mouth for any signs of underlying issues, such as gum disease to ensure your mouth is as healthy as possible.
+We understand the significance of your smile, so when you visit us, we provide more than just a standard scale and polish.
+Our dental hygienists are highly proficient and well-informed, and they will also examine your mouth for any indications of underlying problems, like gum disease, to guarantee that your mouth is in the best possible condition.

-Following your scale and polish, you will be given information that’s personal to you and your mouth, on how best to maintain healthy teeth and gums.
-The aim of these appointments is not only to thoroughly clean your teeth but also to leave you feeling confident and empowered to maintain your smile at home.
+Following your scale and polish in Warrington, you will be given information on how best to maintain healthy teeth and gums that are personalised to you and your mouth.
+The aim of these appointments is not only to clean your teeth thoroughly but also to leave you feeling confident and empowered to maintain your smile at home.

-What’s more, you don’t need to be a patient at Dental Solutions to benefit from our scale and polish treatment.
-You can book in to see our professional dental hygienist, even if you registered with another dentist.
+What’s more, you don’t need to be a registered patient at Dental Solutions to benefit from our scale and polish treatment in Warrington.
+Even if you’re registered with another dentist, you can still book in to see our professional dental hygienist and receive the same high standard of patient care.

 Do you need professional teeth cleaning?